PoslinskiNet/ember-testing-guide/README.md

 In the Ember ecosystem, we have an add-on that adds easy support for **TypeScript**.
 We can write our code in **.ts** and then it will be automatically compiled into a compatible js code with a type check.

-It may be very useful for unit-level tests, where part of the issues may be only connected to an incorrect type of the variable passed to the interface.
+It can be very useful for unit-level tests, where part of the issues may only be  connected to an incorrect type of the variable passed to the interface.
 Thanks to strong typing, you will get feedback from your code before the runtime.

 More info can be found in an add-on repo: https://github.com/typed-ember/ember-cli-typescript